vrtmrz/self-hosted-livesync-server/readme.md

 ## What is this

 - CouchDB Server which configured about CORS for Obsidian and Self-hosted LiveSync.
 - Automatically set up SSL Certificates by Let's Encrypt (With Caddy).
+- If you do not have any domains, [self-hosted-livesync-server-tailscale](https://github.com/vrtmrz/self-hosted-livesync-server-tailscale) is available!

 ## Requirements